-- Improving the capacity and frequency of links between Liverpool and Manchester Piccadilly via Warrington and Manchester Airport using the HS2 infrastructure and a new integrated Northern Powerhouse Rail/HS2 station.
-This link will also facilitate faster Liverpool to London services, maximising the benefits of the Crewe North Connection. - · A new hub station at Manchester Piccadilly, including NPR. - Faster links between Manchester and Leeds, via a new line serving Bradford. - Significant upgrades along the corridor of the existing Hope Valley Line between Sheffield and Manchester (via Stockport). - Leeds-Sheffield delivered through HS2 Phase 2b and upgrading the route from Sheffield to/from the North.
+- Faster and more frequent links between Liverpool and Manchester Piccadilly via Warrington and Manchester Airport, including integrated hub stations at both Liverpool City Centre and at Manchester Airport serving HS2, Northern Powerhouse Rail and local services. - A new hub station at Manchester Piccadilly, including Northern Powerhouse Rail - Faster links between Manchester and Leeds, via a new line serving Bradford. - Significant upgrades along the corridor of the existing Hope Valley Line between Sheffield and Manchester (via Stockport). - Leeds-Sheffield delivered through HS2 Phase 2b and upgrading the route from Sheffield to/from the North.

-- Leeds-Newcastle via a junction off HS2 and significant upgrades to the East Coast Mainline corridor (via York, Darlington and Durham). - Significant upgrades to the existing lines from Leeds to Hull (via Selby) and Sheffield to Hull (via Doncaster).
+- · Leeds-Newcastle via a junction off HS2 and significant upgrades to the East Coast Mainline corridor (via York, Darlington and Durham). - Significant upgrades to the existing lines from Leeds to Hull (via Selby) and Sheffield to Hull (via Doncaster).